Lister Storm: Storm GT

 For 1999, the Storm reappeared, a reworked version of the earlier GTS.
 The car had lost the aerodynamic bodywork seen on the GTL, instead using a more stock front and rear ends.
 According to Malcolm Cracknell's book Taking the World by Storm, there was a shortage of new suitable GT machines at the time, so Lister was allowed to use the Storm despite road car production long since ceasing.

 The team announced they would participate in the full FIA GT Championship season under the new GT2 class rules.
 After a poor start – retiring from fourth place in Monza and retiring from second place at Silverstone – the team managed to take fourth place at Hockenheimring, a mere two laps behind the winning pair of Chrysler Viper GTS-Rs.
-This was followed by pole position and third place at Zolder, and finally, a second place at Donington, with the Lister finishing a mere 26 seconds behind the winning Viper.
+This was followed by pole position and third place at Zolder, and finally, a second place at Donington, with the Lister finishing 26 seconds behind the winning Viper.
 These successes brought Lister into a tie for fifth place overall in the teams championship at the season's end, despite only entering half the races.
 In the 1999 British GT Championship, David Warnock won the GT2 category for Cirtek Motorsport in a Lister Storm GT.